colejarczyk/doc/userguide/getting_started/settings/users.rst

 .. note::

-    **Admin users who are assigned to a restricted role can see and/or change data only for resources that are associated with the role**
+    **Admin users, who are assigned to a restricted role, can see and/or change data only for resources that are associated with the role**

 Users list include both active and inactive Admin user’s – inactive are grayed-out.